EricGebhart/flickr-fetcher/README.md

 version it is possible to use spec or schema, so why not.

 Finally, I want this to be a system which can grow beyond it's simple beginnings.
+It would be easy to make an endpoint that fetched images and resized them and was not usable in any other way, with no ability to expand or be reused.

-To that end it should use either [component](https://github.com/stuartsierra/component) or [mount](https://github.com/tolitius/mount).
+To that end it should have composoble sub-systems.
+I could use either [component](https://github.com/stuartsierra/component) or [mount](https://github.com/tolitius/mount).
 I am agnostic about the two.
 I used component in it's early days and I like it just fine.
 It doesn't